-Loading Customized Assays into the CDR Folder
+Loading Installable Assays into the CDR Folder

-If desired, customized assays from PerkinElmer can be loaded into the CDR folder.
+If desired, installable assays (.iasyx) from PerkinElmer can be loaded into the CDR folder.

-To load the customized assay into the assay CDR folder:
+To load the installable assay into the CDR folder:

-- 1 Select Tools → Load Assay into CDR on the LabChip GX Reviewer Main Window.
-The Load Assay into CDR Window opens. - 2 Click the Browse button next to the Select CDR Assay Folder text box.
-The CDR Browser Window opens. - 3 Navigate to the Assay CDR folder. - 4 Click the folder and click the Select button. - 5 Click the Browse button next to the Select Assay File to Load text box. - 6 Navigate to the folder containing the desired customized assay file.
-Click the Select button. - 7 If desired, type applicable comments into the Comment text box. - 8 If desired, type the source of the assay (e.g., PerkinElmer) into the External Source box. - 9 Click the Load Assay button.
-The selected customized assay is added to the assay CDR folder.
+- 1 Verify the LabChip GX Touch software is closed. - 2 In the LabChip GX Reviewer software, click Tools → Load Assay into CDR on the LabChip GX Reviewer Main Window.
+The Load Assay into CDR Window opens. - 3 Click the Browse button next to the Select CDR Assay Folder text box.
+The CDR Browser Window opens. - 4 Navigate to the Assay CDR folder, select the folder and click the OK button. - 5 Click the Browse button next to the Select Assay File to Load text box. - 6 Navigate to the folder containing the desired installable assay file, select the installable assay file (.iasyx) and click the OK button. - 7 If desired, type a comment to explain the change in the CDR change log in the Comment text box. - 8 If desired, type the source of the assay (e.g., PerkinElmer or PerkinElmer Installable Assay) in the External Source box. - 9 Click the Load Assay button.
+The installable assay is added to the CDR folder.